 The program will be recorded live and edited for broadcast the following weekend.
 Audience members will be treated to an inside view of the making of WWDTM, along with additional funny moments that won't make it to the radio.
-Panelists and celebrity guests will be announced at a later date.
+Panelists are Mo Rocca, Maeve Higgins and Alonzo Bodden, with a celebrity guest be announced at a later date.

 This is Wait Wait's first trip to Blossom, summer home of The Cleveland Orchestra.
 Tickets are now on sale!
 Guests can purchase tickets through the Severance Hall Ticket Office, by calling 216-231-1111, or online at clevelandorchestra.com.
 Lawn tickets are $29, and Pavilion tickets start at $39.